-What are polyps?
-They are abnormal tissue growths that usually appear as small, flat bumps or mini mushroom-type stalks.
-Most are less than half an inch wide.
-There are two types: non-neoplastic and neoplastic polyps.
+Polyps are abnormal tissue growths, usually presenting as flat bumps or tiny mushroom-type stalks less than half an inch wide.
 Non-neoplastic polyps consist of hyperplastic polyps, inflammatory polyps, and hamartomatous polyps.
 These types usually do not become cancerous.
-Neoplastic polyps, adenomas and serrated, are often the larger of the varieties and have a higher the risk of cancer.
+Neoplastic, adenomas, and serrated polyps are often larger and carry a higher risk of malignancy.

-The colon is the most common place polyps develop, though they may also grow in the ear canal, nose, throat, or stomach.
-The cervix and uterus are also prone to polyps.
+The colon is the most common location for polyps, though they may also grow in the ear canal, nose, throat, or stomach.
+The cervix and uterus are also prone to these growths.

 Receive updates on the latest news and alerts straight to your inbox.